The True Cost Of Food Waste

-Globally each year, around 1.3 billion tons of food are wasted, and 40% of that comes from restaurants.
-These numbers illustrate the pervasiveness and severity of the problem as well as the resounding impact it has on the world.
+Globally each year, around 1.3 billion tonnes of food are wasted, and 40% of that comes from restaurants.
+These numbers illustrate the pervasiveness and severity of the problem as well as the resounding impact it has on the planet.

 Waste at this volume can also seriously hurt your restaurant’s bottom line; throwing away food is throwing away money.
-According to the National Restaurant Association, on average, a restaurant loses four to 10 percent of food they purchased.
-And a report prepared on behalf of Champions 12.3 finds that for every $1 companies invested to reduce food loss and waste, they saved $14 in operating costs.
+According to the National Restaurant Association, on average, a restaurant loses between four and 10 percent of the food they purchase and a report prepared on behalf of Champions 12.3, finds that for every $1 companies invest to reduce food loss and waste, they saved $14 in operating costs.
 So not only is the world and your reputation benefiting, but so is your pocket book.

-More and more, restaurants are receiving pressure by environmental organizations and governmental bodies to limit food waste and enact prevention strategies.
-For example, New York City found that NYC restaurants were responsible for generating half million tons of food waste a year.
+More and more, restaurants are receiving pressure by environmental organisations and governmental bodies to limit food waste and enact prevention strategies.
+For example, New York City found that NYC restaurants were responsible for generating half a million tonnes of food waste a year.
 In response, the mayor initiated the “Food Waste Challenge” to help reduce waste by committing to a 50 percent decrease in food waste.

 In what ways is food getting wasted at restaurants?
 Data from the Waste and Resources Action Programme (Wrap) estimates that in commercial kitchens, 21% of food waste arises from spoilage, 45% happens during food preparation and 34% comes from customers’ plates.

 Go green and commit to cutting costs by implementing an inventory management system.
 By tracking inventory closely and frequently, you can reduce the amount of food you waste.
 When shopping around for an inventory management system, here is what the system should include: